Bigg Boss 11: Appy Fizz Caller Exposes Luv; Evicted Contestant Sapna Says She Will Miss Hina Khan!

 Sapna Feels Hina Is Misinterpreted By Others!

-The contestant, who is out of the house, Sapna is happy with her journey.
+Sapna, who is out of the house, is happy with her journey.
 She says that she will miss all her inmates, but will miss Luv, Priyank and Hina more!
 In an interview, she was also seen telling that Hina is a good person, but is misinterpreted by others!

 Sapna's Mother Didn't Want Her To Participate